KawalaE/Halloween_Jumper_Game/README.md

 # Halloween_Jumper_Game
 Halloween themed game in python using pygame module.
 It is a halloween twist on Google Chrome Dino game.
 There are 3 different entities (bat, ghost, witch) and one player.
-Bacground is executed using paralax method that was implemented in parallax function.
+Background is executed using parallax method that was implemented in parallax_draw() function.
 The longer the player won't collide with the evil entity the higher score count.
 The longer you play the faster enemies move.
 It is a simple project to excercise OOP and it is ment for future development: adding levels and other evil enitites.